What’s a Co-op?

 Center content section

-Cooperatively Owned by Over 2,500 People in Rochester
+Cooperatively Owned by More Than 3,100 People in Rochester

 The Co+op Difference

 Can you imagine going into any other grocery store and being able to buy a share at the register, and literally becoming an owner of it?
 Most grocery stores are owned by a single person, or a group of investors, and it’s up to them to make decisions about what direction the store takes.
 Co-op shareholders take part in discussions, elect candidates to the Board of Directors, and vote on other issues.
 Purchasing a share in Abundance makes you one of the more than 3,100 people in Rochester who own the grocery store.